basic-app/docs/README.md

 ## System Requirements

-  - Webserver (Apache, NGINX)
+  - Webserver (Apache, NGINX, etc...)
   - PHP 7.3
-  - Database (MySQL, SQLite, Postgre)
+  - Database (MySQL, SQLite*, Postgre*)
   - Composer
-  - Bower
   - Cron

-## Support

-We provide technical support to system users and developers on our support forum.
+  - Bower (optional)

-If you have the commercial offers, please contact us by the e-mail dev@basic-app.com, we will be glad to create for you a website or a module to order.
+If you have a commercial offers, please email us at [dev@basic-app.com](mailto://dev@basic-app.com), we will be glad to create a website or a module to order.